 Members from each college shall be elected by their full-time Faculties for a term of one, two, or three years in 1970, and for three years in subsequent years.
 New senators should take office at the first meeting of the new Faculty Senate, which takes place immediately after the final meeting of the previous Faculty Senate.
 The dean of each college shall hold a special election when necessary to fill the place of a senator who is unable to continue his/her duties.

-The Faculty Senate shall elect from its members, at the first meeting of each new Faculty Senate, a chair, to preside at meetings; a vice-chair, to perform the duties of the Faculty Senate Chair when he or she is absent; and a secretary.
+The Faculty Senate shall elect from its members, one month prior to the start of the new Faculty Senate (before the final meeting of the University Regents for the academic year), a chair, to preside at meetings; a vice-chair, to perform the duties of the Faculty Senate Chair when he or she is absent; and a secretary.
+During the final month, the chair-elect, the vice chair-elect, and the secretary-elect will work with the current officers to ensure a smooth transition.

 In the event of vacancy of the Chair of the Faculty Senate, the Vice Chair shall succeed to the position of Chair for the remaining term of the office, and the vacated position of Vice Chair shall be filled by an election of the Faculty Senate at its next regular meeting.